ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 I can't say what it was specifically about turning 33 that tripped a breaker in me the way it did.
 Maybe it was realizing that I had officially reached "the age of the Lord".
 You know, the age when Jesus decided he'd had enough of his human existence and kicked it into high-gear back to heaven.
 (He had to know what he was doing, right?)
 Maybe it was the realization that virtually every pro athlete essentially reaches the washed-up phase of their careers around age 33 (the one exception being [LeBron](/2011/07/12/on-leaving-and-lebron.html), of course).

 Or maybe it was that little bit of extra hurt I started to feel in my knees the day after I ran at the gym.
-Or the slight twinge of anxiety that shot through my gut when I thought about how quickly my children were growing.
+Or the slight twinge of anxiety that shot through my gut when I realized how quickly my children were growing.
 Or the expanding list of doubts about beliefs I was so certain of all those years before.

 <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The best part of middle age is finding the perfect balance between anxiety about the future and regret about the past.</p>— Chris Jones (@MySecondEmpire) <a href="https://twitter.com/MySecondEmpire/status/563048116417728513">February 4, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></center>